-Blood Borne Pathogen Infection Policy for Medical Students
+Blood-Borne Pathogen Infection Policy for Medical Students

-To promote patient safety while providing risk management and practice guidance to blood borne pathogen infected medical students.
+To promote patient safety while providing risk management and practice guidance to blood-borne pathogen infected medical students.

 - Expected to be in a state of health such that they may participate in the academic programs, including patient care, without posing a risk to themselves of others.

 - Mandated to comply with the Communicable Disease Protocol as outlined by the College of Medicine according to the most current CDC recommendations.
-Hepatitis C and HIV testing for high risk students will be performed at the request of Student Health.
-Repeat testing will be done, if necessary, and the Review Panel will evaluate if indicated.
-All students may have testing done at their request.

-- Required to use Standard Precautions and Additional Practices in order to prevent the spread of blood borne pathogens and other infections.
+- Required to use standard precautions and additional practices in order to prevent the spread of blood-borne pathogens and other infections.
 These practices are reviewed annually with all students under the Infection Control Procedures.

-- Maintain confidentiality to the greatest extent possible regarding information disclosed by students concerning their serological status and disclose relevant information only with appropriate consent.
+- 2. Maintain confidentiality to the greatest extent possible regarding information disclosed by students concerning their serological status and disclose relevant information only with appropriate consent.

 The Expert Review Panel will:

-- Advise the student to apply for ADA (disability) status based on their medical condition which then allows the Panel to design accommodations to prevent these students from participating in Exposure Prone Procedures (EPPs), such as those encountered in Surgery or OB/GYN, without jeopardizing their medical education.
+- Advise the student to apply for ADA (disability) status based on their medical condition which then allows the panel to design accommodations to prevent these students from participating in exposure-prone procedures (EPPs), such as those encountered in surgery or OB/GYN, without jeopardizing their medical education.